michaelbjacobson/freeport/README.md

 <br>

 ##### Option 3: Use freeport™ to do all that heavy lifting for you!
-Simply install by running the following at your command line...
+Simply install by running the following in your terminal...
 ```
 $ curl -sSL https://freeport.herokuapp.com | sudo sh
 ```